oncogenetics/LocusExplorer/Markdown/InputFileFormat.md

 #### Input File Specifications and Format:
-- Input files must be **tab-delimited** and saved as **.txt**
+- Input files must be delimited flat text files
 - Headers are required and should use the exact column names described below and used in the example input files
-- Example files are available at: *oncogenetics//LocusExplorer//Data//CustomDataExample*
+- Example files are available at: `LocusExplorer/Data/CustomDataExample`

-**1. Association File - _Association.txt_**
+**1. Association File**
 Association File is mandatory for plot generation.
 All other files are optional but enhance plot aesthetics and interpretation
  - **CHR -** Chromosome on which variant is located preceded by "chr". e.g `chr2`, `chrX`
  - **SNP -** Variant ID. e.g. `rs12345`, `chr10:104329988:D`